-Despite being over six years old, GTA Online gets updated with new cars and weapons every few months.
-Maybe you want to jump in for the first time, or are coming back from a break.
-Whatever the reason, here are some pointers for getting up and running in GTA Online.
+Despite Grand Theft Auto Online being over eight years old, Rockstar continues to update it every few months with new cars and fresh weapons.
+Maybe you want to jump in for the first time via the game’s new next-gen console ports.
+Or perhaps you’re coming back from a break and need a refresher on the ins and outs of GTA Online.
+Whatever the reason, here are some pointers for getting up and running in this online crime simulator that may never die.

 Long, dumb name aside, this is a great package for new players.
 You get a bunch of cars, weapons, clothes, and properties right out of the gate.
 You aren’t going to know what to do with all this stuff right away, but eventually, you’ll be glad you have it.